Telephone: +44 (0)24 765 23070

 - Politics in the Facebook Era.
 Evidence from the 2016 US Presidential Elections.
 (2018) (with Federica Liberini, Antonio Russo, Angel Cuevas and Ruben Cuevas), CAGE wp.

-- Was Brexit caused by the Unhappy and the Old?
-(2017) (joint with Federica Liberini, Andrew Oswald and Eugenio Proto), CAGE wp, resubmitted to Journal of Economic Behavior and Organization .
+- Was Brexit Triggered by the Old and Unhappy?
+Or by Financial Feelings?
+(2019) (joint with Federica Liberini, Andrew Oswald and Eugenio Proto), CEPR Discussion Paper 13439, resubmitted to the Journal of Economic Behavior and Organization .

 - Political Competition, Tax Salience and Accountability.
 Theory and some evidence from Italy.
 (2018) (joint with Emanuele Bracco and Francesco Porcelli), European Journal of Political Economy available here.